The browser you’re using is no longer supported by our website. Please use Microsoft Edge, Chrome or Firefox for a better browsing experience.

 On target²

-• During the course of 2022, the amount of waste sent for incineration with and without energy recovery and landfill per tonne of product increased by 7% compared to last year’s figure.
+• In 2023, the waste intensity KPI (calculated as the amount of waste for disposal that was sent to incineration and to landfill per tonne of product) remained flat compared to last year’s figure.

 We believe that minimising waste is closely connected to responsible sourcing.
 By using raw materials in a mindful way and promoting sustainable working practices, we can cut down the amount of waste we produce and improve our environmental footprint.